WQZS: Beginnings

 Wahl applied for a construction permit on August 8, 1988, but it was not until July 1990 that the FCC granted the application, turning away another applicant for the frequency.
 From a transmitter on Mount Davis, the state's highest point, WQZS began broadcasting on October 26, 1992, with an oldies format.
 The station operated with a staff of nine: three sales consultants, a receptionist, a news director, three announcers, and Wahl, taking the title of Station Director.
-WQZS has changed little since going on the air, having the same owner, format, and studio location at 128 Hunsrick Road in Summit Township, about 5 mi south of Meyersdale and in the foothills of the Meyersdale Wind Energy Center.
+WQZS changed little after going on the air, having the same owner, format, and studio location at 128 Hunsrick Road in Summit Township, about 5 mi south of Meyersdale and in the foothills of the Meyersdale Wind Energy Center.